Table of Contents

 Multiple defaults may result in that team being eliminated from future league play, subject to consideration by the VUL.

-If there are 'spirit violations' originating from one or more players on a team, the league will investigate any reported incident and respond as follows:
+If 'spirit violations' by one or more players on a team are reported to the VUL, the league will investigate any reported incident, and respond as follows:

-- If, after an investigation by the VUL, it is found that a player or players were found to be in violation of the Spirit of the Game during a specified incident, that player's team will receive a first warning.
+- If, after an investigation, it is found that a player or players were in violation of the Spirit of the Game during a specified incident, that player's team will receive a first warning.

 - If another violating incident occurs by a member or members of the same team, a second warning will be issued.